m0ppers/arangodb-mesos/README.md

     primary DBServer a secondary one is started which replicates the data from the primary.

-  - `ARANGODB_FRAMEWORK_NAME`, overriding `--framework_name`:
+  - `ARANGODB_ROLE`, overriding `--role`:

-    This is an ID which must be unique for the framework, in other words, if one starts multiple instances of the ArangoDB framework, each must have its own framework name.
-This name goes into the path under which the persisted framework state is kept in zookeeper.
+    This is the Mesos role under which the framework/service is running.
+    The default is "*".
+Note that if you for example specify "slave_public" here, then the framework will get offers for the role "slave_public" as well as for the default role "*", but not for any others.
+If you leave the default, you only get resource offers for the role "*" and none else, so "*" is not a wildcard!

   - `ARANGODB_MINIMAL_RESOURCES_AGENT` overriding `--minimal_resources_agent`: